stinethebean/AcademicEngagments/Azure Educator Portal For Professors & TAs.md

 <img src="http://i.imgur.com/3Yo6jDb.png" width="500">

+This will let you restart the process of activating your grant.

 ## Educator Portal Showing Active while Azure Portal Shows Disabled ##
 Sometimes we see a glitch in the matrix or a Schrodinger’s Azure Subscription, with a subscription showing Active in the Educator Portal and showing Disabled in the Azure Portal. (see images below)

 https://www.microsoftazuresponsorships.com showing this:

 <img src="http://i.imgur.com/Oyj7QhZ.jpg" width="500">

 https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade showing this:

 <img src="http://i.imgur.com/RKoMsQr.jpg" width="500">

 1. In the Azure Educator Portal,  move the Subscription to canceled & SAVE
-b.
-Refreshed the page
+2. Refresh the page
-2. Verified in Azure Portal, that the subscription is still disabled there
+2. Verifiy in Azure Portal, that the subscription is still disabled there.
-a.
 You can do this by going to Subscriptions (on the right side, looks like a yellow key)
 3. In the Azure Educator Portal, move the subscription to Active & SAVE
-a.
-Refresh the page
+4. Refresh the page
-c.
-Verified that the subscription is still set to Active
+5. Verified that the subscription is still set to Active
-d.
-NOTE – at this point, the Azure Portal, might still showed it as disabled
+6. NOTE – at this point, the Azure Portal, might still showed it as disabled
-4. In the Azure Educator Portal
-a.
-Set the cap to at least $50 more than their current state & SAVE
+4. In the Azure Educator Portal: Set the cap to at least $50 more than their current state & SAVE
-b.
-Refreshed the page
+6. Refreshed the page
 5. Wait about 5 minutes
-a.
-Checked the Azure Portal again, and the subscription should as active and match the Educator Portal
+10. Checked the Azure Portal again, and the subscription should as active and match the Educator Portal

 ## I'm seeing Duplicate Subscriptions & My students can't access them ##
 If you're seeing something like the following image, where you have 2 instances of the same subscription in your Academic Educator Portal, don't be alarmed.
 This is a known bug.

 <img src="http://i.imgur.com/7uI7ftE.png" width="500">

 File a ticket at http://aka.ms/azdesk with a screenshot, and the team will work to fix it for you.